 Skip Navigation Skip to Content Skip to Footer

-Ms Leonie Wanitzek
+Ms Leonie Wareham Wanitzek

 Publications

-“‘The South! something exclaims within me’: Real and Imagined Spaces in Italy and the South in Vernon Lee’s Travel Writing”.
+Wanitzek, Leonie. “‘The South! something exclaims within me’: Real and Imagined Spaces in Italy and the South in Vernon Lee’s Travel Writing”.
 In: Cahiers victoriens et edouardiens 83 (2016).
 Issue ed.
 Laurence Roussillon-Constanty.

 Wanitzek, Leonie.
 “Englishness, Summer and the Pastoral of Country Leisure in Twentieth-Century Literature”.
 In: Idleness, Indolence and Leisure in English Literature.
 Ed.
 Monika Fludernik and Miriam Nandi.
 Palgrave Macmillan, 2014.